Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) fulfil the relevant requirements as outlined in the \[Federal] Electoral Act on behalf of the Association;

-   2. These include but are not limited to:
+   b) These include but are not limited to:

       i) nominate the party’s endorsed candidates to the AEC;

-      2. nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;
+      ii) nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;

-      3. receive any formal notices about party registration from the AEC; and
+      iii) receive any formal notices about party registration from the AEC; and

-      4. appoint deputy registered officers to assist in the nomination process
+      iv) appoint deputy registered officers to assist in the nomination process

-   3. fulfil the requirements of the Registered officer or equivalent as defined by other state and territory legislation as required;
+   c) fulfil the requirements of the Registered officer or equivalent as defined by other state and territory legislation as required;

 ### 51. Branch Representative